Ultralearning – What Is It, and Why Does It Matter?

 If you have absolutely no choice, an ad hoc schedule is better than none, but it will require more discipline to sustain.

 The best way to find out what is best for you is to practice; if you find it takes a long time to warm up, opt for longer spaces in your schedule.
 If you find you can get to work within a few minutes of starting, shorter chunks of time spread out will be helpful for long-term retention.

 Shorter commitments are better than long ones because they are easier to stick with.
-An intensive project that lasts a month has fewer potential interruptions from life or from losing your motivation.

 If you’re unwilling to put time into your calendar, you’re almost certainly unwilling to put in time to study.
 If you’re waffling at this stage, that’s a good sign your heart isn’t really in the right place to get started.